Investability ASX Small Caps Playbook: Run an Investor Roadshow That Delivers

 -

-- Email 3: Reminder with call-to-action (e.g. confirm attendance)
+- Email 2: Reminder with call-to-action (e.g. confirm attendance).

 -

-Step 3: Lock Down Logistics
+Step 3: Lock Down Investor Roadshow Logistics

 Details matter.
 Poor logistics = poor impression.
+A messy investor roadshow tells investors you’re not on top of execution.

 Venue: